GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 - 1 specified input source out of these:
     - Google Cloud Storage
         - **inputGcsFilePattern**: GCS filepattern for files in bucket to read data from
         - **inputGcsFileFormat**: File format of input files.
-Supported formats: JSON, CSV
+Supported formats: JSON, CSV, AVRO
         - In case if input data is in CSV format:
             - **csvContainsHeaders**: `true` if file(s) in bucket to read data from contain headers, and `false` otherwise